PaperMtn/slack-watchman/README.md

   ```

 You can run Slack Watchman to look for everything:

 `slack-watchman --timeframe a --all`

 Or arguments can be grouped together to search more granularly.
 This will look for AWS keys, GCP keys and passwords for the last 30 days:

 `slack-watchman --timeframe m -agP`

-## TODO
-- a more elegant solution for managing config files